kien-vu/Path-Selection-and-Rate-allocation-in-Self-backhauled-mmWave-Networks/README.md

 #
-This is a matlab code package is related to our coming article: "Path Selection and Rate Allocation for Ultra-Reliability and Low Latency in mmWave 5G Networks".
+This is a matlab code package is related to our coming article: "Path Selection and Rate Allocation in Self-Backhauled mmWave Networks", Submitted to the 2018 IEEE WCNC Conference, 15-18 April 2018, Barcelona, Spain. http://wcnc2018.ieee-wcnc.org/

-*Title*:
+*Title*: Path Selection and Rate Allocation in Self-Backhauled mmWave Networks

 #Authors: Trung Kien Vu